kant2002/deribit-api-clients/kotlin/docs/SupportingApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**publicGetTimeGet**](SupportingApi.md#publicGetTimeGet) | **GET** /public/get_time | Retrieves the current time (in milliseconds).
 This API endpoint can be used to check the clock skew between your software and Deribit&#39;s systems.
-[**publicHelloGet**](SupportingApi.md#publicHelloGet) | **GET** /public/hello | Method used to introduce the client software connected to Deribit platform over websocket.
-Provided data may have an impact on the maintained connection and will be collected for internal statistical purposes.
-In response, Deribit will also introduce itself.
 [**publicTestGet**](SupportingApi.md#publicTestGet) | **GET** /public/test | Tests the connection to the API server, and returns its version.
 You can use this to make sure the API is reachable, and matches the expected version.